OpenVPN Cloud API User Guidance (beta)

 A network is an on-premises or IaaS-hosted range of private IP address subnets that provides access to business-owned resources, secure internet access, VPN egress, and more.
 Each network requires at least one connector for site-to-site or point-to-site VPN connectivity.

-Generally, a user is an entity that is authorized to access your VPN, such as employees, contractors, and other third parties.
-A user can also be an entity that generates connection profiles for unattended routers or IoT devices.
+Generally, a user such as an employee, contractor, or other third-party person is authorized to access your VPN.
+A user can also generate connection profiles for unattended routers or IoT devices.

 A user group allows for the bulk administration of settings such as role- and department-based access controls, available VPN regions, internet access, types of authentication, and more.